Dollars vs. decentralization: Johnson’s and Vallas’ vastly different fixes for CPS

 “Whether it’s probation or whatever. … Should we not identify and do something about those schools?”
 Vallas asked.
 “Whether probation was a cruder term 25, 30 years ago, maybe there’s a gentler term.
 But should those schools not be identified and flagged for special intervention?

-Anello thinks measurement is “incredibly important” to understanding where educational gaps exist and doesn’t want to see a candidate remove metrics altogether — but “holding the district accountable for providing the resources” is just as vital.
+Anello said he thinks measurement is “incredibly important” to understanding where educational gaps exist, and he doesn’t want to see a candidate remove metrics altogether — but “holding the district accountable for providing the resources” is just as vital.

 “You can’t measure something and then punish someone for not getting to where you want them to be without providing the resources to then help them get there,” Anello said.
 “And I think, historically, accountability has been designed in a way that hasn’t really taken into account or helped schools that are struggling.”